How to Keep Wasps Away from You and Your Home

 WD-40

-WD-40 is a common household spray that can repel wasps because of its distinct odor.
-To use it, attach the long nozzle that comes with the can and spray your home’s eaves and overhangs.
-But watch out for over-spray, which can damage unfinished wood and leave smears on glass.
-To continually deter wasps from nesting near your home, reapply WD-40 every few weeks during the nesting season (April through September).
+If you’ve ever used WD-40, you know it has a distinct odor.
+Wasps don’t like the smell of it either, so you can use it to your advantage.
+To repel wasps with WD-40, attach the long nozzle to the can and spray your home’s eaves and overhangs.
+Watch out for over-spray, which can damage unfinished wood.
+Reapply WD-40 every few weeks during the nesting season (April through September).

 Keep Wasps Away from Your Pool

-Wasps like pools for the same reasons we do — they want to stay cool on hot summer days.
-Brightly colored toys or bathing suits, and sweet summer treats like ice cream and popsicles also bring wasps to the pool.
-If you’re not willing to give up pool time, surround it with plants that repel wasps instead of attracting them, and set out DIY wasp traps to ensure a safe, enjoyable swimming experience.
+It’s not just milkshakes that bring them to the yard: brightly colored toys or bathing suits, and sweet summer treats like ice cream and popsicles attract wasps, too.
+If you’re not willing to give up pool time, surround your pool with plants that repel instead of attract them, and set out DIY wasp traps to ensure a safe, enjoyable swimming experience.

-To repel wasps, avoid planting fragrant and brightly colored flowers near your pool and other outdoor areas.
-Instead, opt for mint (any variety), lemongrass, citronella, and eucalyptus, which are all known to repel not only wasps but also mosquitoes.
-Depending on your gardening zone, these plants may be perennial, meaning you would only need to plant them once to keep repelling wasps for years to come.
+Save the sweetly fragrant, brightly colored stuff for another spot in your yard.
+To keep wasps away from outdoor seating, opt for mint (any variety), lemongrass, citronella, and eucalyptus—all known to repel wasps as well as mosquitoes.
+Yay!
+Depending on your gardening zone, these plants may be perennial, so you would only need to plant them once to keep repelling wasps for years to come.

 Use homemade wasp traps

-To make a wasp trap, mix 4 ounces of warm water, 2 tablespoons of sugar, and 1/2 teaspoon of liquid dish soap in a long-necked 16-20 ounce bottle.
-Swirl the mixture gently, then place the bottle in a calm spot to draw wasps away from your pool.
+To make a wasp trap, swirl together 4 ounces of warm water, 2 tablespoons of sugar, and 1/2 teaspoon of liquid dish soap in a long-necked 16-20 ounce bottle.
+Put the DIY wasp trap in a calm spot away from your pool and seating areas.
 The sugar water will attract the wasps into the bottle, while the soap traps and suffocates them.
-Before disposing of the bottle, make sure all the wasps are dead, and discard it in a tightly sealed plastic bag to avoid getting stung.
+Before disposing of the bottle, knot it in a plastic bag to avoid getting stung.

 Keep Wasps Away from Your BBQ or Picnic

-When you’re enjoying a BBQ or picnic, the last thing you want is a swarm of pesky wasps ruining the fun.
-Fortunately, using the wasp trap method is an effective way to keep them at bay during your outdoor gatherings.
-But for added protection, use meat decoys and cover your food.
+When you’re enjoying a BBQ or picnic, the last thing you want is a pesky swarm ruining the fun.
+As mentioned, I set out several wasp traps to lure them away from our seating.
+The for added protection, I use meat decoys and cover the food.

 Keep Wasps Away from You